M0JXD/textadept-discord-rpc/README.md

 Whilst the now recommend way to implement RPC is to use the [Discord Social SDK](https://discord.com/developers/docs/discord-social-sdk/overview), to even download it requires stating details about your "Company Name, Team Location, Role" etc. that simply don't apply for open source hobby projects.

 Please petition Discord to provide [a better option](https://github.com/discord/discord-rpc/issues/382#issuecomment-3620635979) for open source applications to integrate with RPC.
 I am not interested in trying to make a server myself (i.e. "hard mode") the same way as other Rich Presence extensions work for VSCord, Neocord, Emacs-RPC... etc. They previously offered a pleasant, openly licensed C interfaced library for this, there's no reason they can't again.
 From what I can tell in Discord's RPC visualiser, the code in the Social SDK is reusing this library anyways!
-How long the fork will continue to work I do not know, but the fork seems to be relatively well maintained and is about as close to "official" as I can find that fits within project requirements.
+Luckily the fork seems to be pretty well maintained and is about as close to "official" as I can find that fits within project requirements.

 ## Building